 Ulita is a new Northern voice in music-driven theatre, focused on creating immersive, visceral work from unexpected points of view.
 Its core members are lead writer/composer Nishla Smith, composer/musical director Tom Harris, and visual artist/designer Luca Shaw , each well-established artists in their own fields.

 The Ulita team first came together on ‘What Happened to Agnes’, a visually distinctive staged song cycle commissioned by Opera North, and developed by Opera North, Leeds Playhouse, and HOME Mcr.
-‘Agnes’ toured the UK in Spring 2020 with support from Arts Council England, and will be part of the British Council’s UK/AUSTRALIA season for 2022.
+‘Agnes’ toured the UK in Spring 2020 with support from Arts Council England.

 Our current projects are ‘The Secret Elevator’, a digital micro-commission for Lancaster Jazz Festival, blending poetry, music and art; and ‘Sister’ a 2-act musically-driven play, set for performance in late 2022.
 ‘Sister’ received funding for its R&D period through the Develop Your Creative Practice fund, and has recently been awarded an ACE Lottery Projects grant for upcoming development workshops at Snape Maltings in Suffolk.
 The show has been picked up by Mercury Music Theatre for BEAM, a showcase of new British musical theatre.